-Regency romance novels are among readers’ favorite genres, as evidenced by the off-the-charts popularity of Bridgerton.
-These novels are a billion-dollar industry that fuels fantasies and dreams.
-They’re terrific beach reads.
-They’re also good escapes when everyday life feels difficult or humdrum.
+Regency romance novels are among readers’ favorite genres.
+They are a billion-dollar industry that fuels fantasies, dreams, and escape when everyday life feels difficult.
 The actual Regency period lasted less than a decade, and it was during this time, from 1811 – 1820, that aristocracy flourished.
-Readers expect, and get, social seasons packed with balls, sumptuous clothing and estates, courting, scandal, a colorful old dowager, and happily-ever-after endings.
+Readers expect social seasons packed with balls, sumptuous clothing and estates, courting, scandal, a colorful old dowager, and happily-ever-after endings.

 #1: Bridgerton: The Duke and I (Bridgertons Book 1)